 Chronic pain or burning down there?
 The causes and treatments for vulvodynia and vestibulodynia explained.

-Is your Pelvic Floor Too Tight?
+Is Your Pelvic Floor Too Tight?

 Many women and men have overactive or tense pelvic floor muscles and kegels and tightening exercises can make matters worse, especially during pregnancy and postpartum.
 Your pelvic floor may be too tight or tense if you have peeing or pooping issues, have pain with sex, or have any pelvic pain.
 Here’s what you can do about a too tight pelvic floor.